113ll3/Ibmclouddocscli/reference/ibmcloud/cli_vlan.md

 ```
 {: codeblock}

-This command shows details of vlan with ID `12345678`, and not list virtual server or hardware server.
+This command shows details of VLAN with ID `12345678`, and not list virtual server or hardware server.

 ## ibmcloud sl vlan edit
 {: #sl_vlan_edit}

-Edit the details about a VLAN.
+Edit the details about a VLAN:
 ```
 ibmcloud sl vlan edit IDENTIFIER [OPTIONS]
 ```